-Eligible working parents can get an additional 15 hours of free childcare for their 3 and 4 year olds.
+Eligible working parents can get an additional 15 hours of free childcare per week for their 3 and 4 year olds.
 These families can access up to 30 hours of free childcare a week, for 38 weeks per year (up to 1140 hours per year).

 If you are eligible for 30 hours free childcare you can access this offer in the school term after your child’s third birthday.

 Who is eligible

 The eligibility criteria for 30 hours free childcare is outlined in the Department for Education's document ‘Will I be eligible for 30 hours free childcare?’

 If you have questions about your eligibility, please contact the HMRC Childcare Service Customer Centre Interaction Centre on: 0300 123 4097.

 How to apply

 You can also check your eligibility by phone on 0300 123 4097.

 Childcare Choices is a new government website with information about all the schemes available to help with childcare costs, including 30 hours and a new scheme called Tax-Free Childcare.